-- a) The LA will first be contacted by the Head teacher and the case discussed prior to the final decision being made. - b) Parents will be contacted by phone and then the Head teacher's decision to exclude will be confirmed in writing within 1 working day.
+- a) The LA will first be contacted by the Executive Headteacher/Head of School and the case discussed prior to the final decision being made. - b) Parents will be contacted by phone and then the Executive Headteacher/Head of School decision to exclude will be confirmed in writing within 1 working day.
 This letter will explain the appeals procedures. - c) The Chair of Governors will be contacted and asked to inform the Exclusions Committee, ensuring that no prejudicial information is given.